The Bluff View Guide to Climbing on Cayman Brac

 *** Throwin’ the Hoola Girl Ti, 12a 7 bolts + anchor.
 A Houdini route, the moves are never quite what they seem.
 If it looks hard, it’s easy, and vice versa.
 JE

 About 35m east of Love Shack, or a two minute walk west of Bluff View, is a stellar panel of marble-like white stone.
 It has a conspicuous round cave at the top with a tree growing out of it (photo).
-Shade about 3pm in March, 2pm in April.
-A cairn marks the start of the trail which snakes through the vegetation and between two boulders to avoid the evil velcro bushes.
+Shade about 4pm in March.
+A cairn marks the start of the trail.
 A stick clip is highly recommended.
+These routes would all have four stars if they were longer!

-**Betelgeuse Ti, 9+ 7 bolts + anchor. (a.k.a Not so Sirius) Stem, bridge and mantel up the obvious dihedral until some airy moves allow you to join Sirius for the last two clips.
+***Betelgeuse Ti, 9+ 7 bolts + anchor. (a.k.a Not so Sirius) Stem, bridge and mantel to the top of the dihedral.
+Then get your left hand into a jug pocket and swing over to join Sirius for the last two clips.
 Venturing into the black rock on the left will get you a taste of Orion’s sword.
-Best route of its grade.
 JB 2011

-***Sirius Ti, 12a 6 bolts + anchor.
+***Sirius Ti, 11d/12a 6 bolts + anchor.
 Start from either side and power up big pockets for two bolts then crank continuous thin moves to a Thank-God pocket.
 JB 2011

 ***Canopus Ti, 11a 6 bolts + anchor.
-This jewel of a route starts at the blocky dihedral on the right side of the wall.
+This jewel of a route starts at the blocky dihedral on the right side of the wall and perfect stone.
 JB 2011

 THE ORANGE CAVE

-Park at the East end of the South Side Road where there’s a sign for The Great Cave.
-Hike about 4 minutes further east along the iron shore until you’re opposite the Orange Cave (cairn), then hike up to the base; maybe 10 minutes total.
+Park at the East-end of the South Side Road where there’s a sign for The Great Cave.
 Shade about 2pm in March.
 When the wind is strong, sea spray can make the holds slippery like wet soap.
-If the wind dies, the next day it can be dry and crisp.
+If the wind dies, the next day it’s usually dry and crisp.
 Routes listed left to right.
-A stick clip is recommended.
+A stick clip is quite useful.

 **Chum Buckets Ti, 10b 5 bolts + anchor.
-The left-most route.
-Big moves on big holds (that suddenly appear right where you want them) lead to thoughtful climbing on the headwall.
+The left-most route starts outside the left side of the cave.
+Big moves on big holds leads to thoughtful climbing on the headwall.
 The very first route on the Brac.
 SH

 CAUTION: When lowering and cleaning, or top roping Goin’ to Cayman or Orange Fantasea, be very aware that rope-stretch may cause a swinging climber to crash into the boulders at the cave mouth!
 Clean the bottom bolt by clipping directly into the bolt above.
 Stand up to belay and keep the rope tight!

 **Goin’ to Cayman with a Snorkel in My Jeans Ti, 10d 5 bolts + anchor.
 Gymnastic climbing up the left side of the cave leads to a devious headwall.
-One look should convince you to stick-clip the first bolt.
+Obviously, you should stick-clip the first bolt.
 CL

 **Orange Fantasea Ti, 11a 7 bolts + anchor (shares anchor w/ Snorkel).
 Start inside the cave on the right.
 Powerful pulls lead to a bizarre rest.
 Pull the lip while the cameras click.
 Use double-draws on the third and fourth bolts to avoid rope drag.
 CL

-*Boy Georange Ti, 8 5 bolts + anchor.
+*Boy Georange Ti, 8d 5 bolts + anchor.
 Was that a Karma Chameleon?
 Stick clip #1.
-Better than it looks with the crux at the last move.
+Better than it looks with a tricky crux at the last move.
 JB & VW 2011

 ** Lord Slime Ti, 7+ 4 bolts + anchor.
 Lots of options until the steep finish.
 Don’t be fooled, even though it looks blank, climb directly over the last bolt.
 JB & VW 2011

 ***Ick!
 Theology!
 (I’d Rather Study Cod) Ti, 10b 9 bolts + anchor.
 After piling cheater stones as high as your conscience allows, boulder past a bolt, pass a small cave, then haul steep jugs to the top.
+A perennial favorite.
 EH/SB/AP 2000

 **Nameology Ti, 10c.
 8 bolts + anchor.
-A much harder boulder problem start than Ick! makes stick clipping #2 a smart move.
-The climbing above is really fun.
+A harder boulder problem than Ick! makes stick clipping #2 a smart move.
+The climbing above is steep fun.
 A double-draw in the cave will prevent rope drag and cross-loading the biner.
 MS & JB 2011

 *Brac Snack Ti, 6 3 bolts + anchor.
 Too short but sweet.
 SH

-*Orange Streak Ti, 7 6 bolts + anchor.
-Climb cool pockets and edges, then lay back, avoiding the hideous loose block on top of the dihedral.
+**Orange Streak Ti, 7 6 bolts + anchor.
+Climb cool pockets and edges, then lay back and stem the dihedral.
 Unknown

-*Shark Bait Ti, 9.
-5 bolts + anchor.
-No longer as sharp as it was.
+*Shark Bait Ti, 9+ 5 bolts + anchor.
 Climb moderate fun rock to a big crux move right at the end.
 Unknown

 THE WAVE WALL

-The Wave Wall is another 15 minutes of walking past the Orange Cave and offers a wide variety of high quality routes.
+The Wave Wall is about 10 minutes of scrambling past the Seahorse (30 minutes total from the car) and offers a variety of long, high quality routes.
+It goes into the shade about 2pm in March.
 Unfortunately, it is only approachable during calm seas.
 Boots and gloves recommended for this approach.
-Goes into the shade about 2pm in March.
 Since carrying a stick on this approach is difficult, the first bolt will be reachable from a good stance.

-Hike east to First Cay which has a sharp, pointy top (photo).
-Pass above it, then below a pinnacle that looks like a seahorse.
-Here is the test: if you can’t pass below the seahorse, even by timing your crossing between waves, then you won’t be able to cross the sloping shingle beyond either.
+Park as for Orange Cave (above) and hike east to First Cay (photo above).
+Pass above it, then below the Seahorse pinnacle.
+Here is the test: if you can’t pass below the Seahorse, even by timing your crossing between waves, then you won’t be able to safely cross the sloping shingle beyond either.

-Once past the seahorse pinnacle scramble through a boulder field at mid-height and come to a section of sloping rock with the overhanging wall on the left and the water on the right (photo).
-Even moderate waves can make this section extremely dangerous!
-Do a 3rd class (sometimes 5th class!) traverse to the last large shelf (~100m).
-Routes listed left to right.
+Once past the Seahorse pinnacle scramble through a boulder field at mid-height (cairns) and come to a section of sloping rock with the overhanging wall on the left and the water on the right (photo).
+Even moderate waves can make this section dangerous!
+When the sea is calm, walk low to the last large shelf (~100m) and it’s 2nd class.
+Moderate seas, stay halfway up the slope: 3rd class.
+Big seas, stay high on the white rock: 5th class!

-**The Huckster Ti, 12b/c 6 bolts + anchor + belay bolt.
-The first route you come to starts below an obvious cave.
-Big dynamic moves between pockets, may be harder for shorties.
+**The Huckster Ti, 12c/d 6 bolts + anchor + belay bolt.
+The first route you come to starts about 50′ past the stalactite pillar (photo above) and below an obvious cave.
+Big moves between pockets.
 Hucking amazing!
 JA 2013

-***Pirates of Piss Ants Ti, 12d.
+***Pirates of Pissants Ti, 12d.
 6 bolts + anchor.
-Powerful, continuous pockets on a very steep shield of rock.
-LG
+Powerful, continuous pockets on a steep, white shield of rock.
+Bring small fingers.
+JE & LG

 ****Conched Out Ti, 10d.
 7 bolts + anchor.
 After deciphering the starting moves (climb directly over the bolt), pull through beautiful Caymanite bands and crystal grape-clusters in a small cave.
-Shares the last bolt and anchor with Frolickin’ Frigates.
+Angle right to the last bolt and anchor of Frolickin’ Frigates.
 LG

 ***Frolickin’ Frigates Ti, 10c.
 8 bolts + anchor.
 Climb up to a ledge, and then crank directly over the bolt on the finger of rock (or worm your way around it).
 Now race the pump to the anchors.
 LG

-Recognize the next two climbs by the vertical, white rock which leads into a shallow alcove, then up to a long dark roof, and then over this to a vertical headwall.
+Recognize the next two climbs by the vertical, white rock which leads into a shallow alcove, then up to a scooped dark roof, and then over this to a vertical head wall.
 You need a 60m rope to lower from the top anchors, although you can lower/rap twice by using the Ray’s Gar and Krill anchor with a 50m.

 **Reef on This!
 Ti, 10d.
 13 bolts + anchor.
 Pick a hold, any hold…until the finish.
 Shares the anchor with Parrot Preserves.
 LG